Jessica Killings Flaunts Curvaceous Figure In Revealing Pink Swimsuit

-American fitness model and actress Jessica Killings sent thousands of fans into a frenzy on social media after she shared some new revealing images of herself on Saturday, September 5.
+American fitness model and actress Jessica Killings sent fans into a frenzy on social media after she shared some new revealing images of herself on Saturday, September 5.
 She posted the content on her Instagram account for her 1.8 million followers, and it quickly caught the attention of many.

-The 31-year-old Californian was photographed outdoors, while at the beach, for the two-photo slideshow.
+The 31-year-old Californian was photographed on the beach for the two-photo slideshow.
 Some shrubbery, a palm tree, and the sky filled the background behind her.

-Jessica took center stage in both images as she situated herself directly in front of the camera and struck a sultry pose.
+Jessica took center stage in both images as she struck sultry poses.
 In the first photo, she propped one hip out and rested her left hand on her waist.
 In the second, she rested her right hand against a wooden door, and tugged down on her hat.
 She sported a pout throughout both photos, emitting a sultry vibe.

-Her long raven hair looked to be pinned back.
+Her long dark hair looked to be pinned back.

 Jessica’s curvaceous figure easily stood out in the image, as she flaunted her famous physique in a revealing swimsuit.

-The model sported a pink one-piece that featured two thin straps, which went over her shoulders and down her back.
+The model sported a pink one-piece that featured two thin straps that went over her shoulders and down her back.
 The swimwear garment struggled to contain her busty assets as it revealed a view of cleavage and a just a hint of underboob.

-The swimsuit was also designed with two large cut-outs over Jessica’s midriff area, displaying her toned core.
-The number’s briefs featured a high-rise, skimpy cut that put her hips and pert derriere on show.
+The swimsuit was also designed with two large cutouts over Jessica’s midriff area, displaying her toned core.
+The number’s briefs featured a high-rise, skimpy cut that put her hips on show.

 She finished the beachside look off with a large wide-brimmed straw hat.